grscwf/twin-mt/nero-dev-guide.md

   - The bottom right is SugarCube's debug panel, which is somewhat redundant, but there are a few things it can do that aren't easy to do with the other debug controls.
-- `?tester` mode is a subset of `?debug`, enabling some controls that are useful for play-testing, without spoilers.
+- `?playtest` mode is a subset of `?debug`, enabling some controls that are useful for play-testing, without spoilers.

 ### Right side buttons